python-pillow/Pillow/README.md

 ## Benchmarks

 In order for you to clearly assess the productivity of implementing SIMD computing into Pillow image processing, we ran a number of benchmarks.
-The respective results can be found in the table below.
+The respective results can be found in the table below (the more — the better).
 The numbers represent processing rates in megapixels per second (Mpx/s).
 For instance, the rate at which a 2560x1600 RGB image is processed in 0.5 seconds equals to 8.2 Mpx/s.
-Here are the instruments we've been up to during the benchmarks:
+Here is the list of libraries and their versions we've been up to during the benchmarks:

 - Skia 53
 - ImageMagick 6.9.3-8 Q8 x86_64
 - Pillow 3.4.1
 - Pillow-SIMD 3.4.1.post1

-Now, let's proceed to the numbers (the more — the better):

 Operation               | Filter  | IM   | Pillow| SIMD SSE4| SIMD AVX2| Skia 53
 ------------------------|---------|------|-------|----------|----------|--------